sierramoore/vampire-game/README.md

 #### What did I learn in the process?
 This was my first time using Canvas and through making this game learned a lot about manipulating objects on screen, animation, and collision detection.
-My proudest achievement was figuring out how to make the background image appear to move with the animation frame of canvas to feel the motion of the game.